Are we ready for Electric Vehicles?, which are in use all over the world and has been as early as 1997, in the Rav4

 The Chevy Bolt electric car is GM’s first long-range all-electric vehicle.
 It’s a compact utility vehicle with over 300Kms of range and a starting price of $37,500 before incentives.
 GM furthermore announced that they will use the Chevy Bolt platform to produce more electric vehicle models in their future product line up.

 While GM has been boasting about the Chevy Bolt Electric vehicle being the first long-range affordable electric car, supplies have been fairly limited.
 It’s still not clear if the constraints are coming from production or demand since there are decent inventories in ZEV states in the US.

-Recently announced an investment of 500 Million Euros on their 2nd Lithium Battery producing factory, and 35 million Euros in their battery research program.
+Recently announced an investment of 500 Million Euros on their 2nd Lithium Battery producing factory and 35 million Euros in their battery research program.
 It has been revealed that the latest developed Lithium Cells could increase mileage from 300 Kms to as much as 1000 Kms on a single charge.
-World premiere of new smart electric drive – now, for the first time, with smart for four.
-Market launch: beginning of 2017.
+The world premiere of new smart electric drive – now, for the first time, with smart for four.
+Market launch: the beginning of 2017.

 BMW announced last week that its i3 sales increased by 50% in 2017, and has been positioning itself for moving more seriously in the electric vehicle space.

 BMW even started meetings to warn employees that electric cars are coming and are here to stay, they announced production expansion for its upcoming electric car program.